Dear Friends and Neighbors,

 Current Threats/Issues

-- Gypsum Resources in bankruptcy, current liens on undisturbed mining claims in the scenic loop view shed
+- Margo Claims development next to overlook; current liens on undisturbed mining claims in the scenic loop view shed

-- Private land (300 acres) owned by Rhodes adjacent to the plant on 159 for current and future sale for housing development
+- Private land (300 acres) adjacent to the plant on 159 for current and future sale for housing and industrial development

 What we’ve accomplished